tobias-sung/my-notes/content/Write-Up/Write-Up 1 - Introduction.md

 Later, the server was upgraded to be an HTTPS server with Transport Layer Security (TLS).
 So I implemented [[Write-Up 5 - HTTPS Client|HTTPS client functionality]].

 With the main features completed, I added two extra ones to make the system more convenient.
-The first was to add an [[Write Up 6 - OLED screen|small OLED screen]] that printed out console messages.
+The first was to add an [[Write-Up 6 - OLED screen|small OLED screen]] that printed out console messages.
 The second was to have the Pico W [[Write-Up 7 - Reading from TXT File|read configuration information from a text file]].